About the Obstetrics & Gynecology Residency Program

 - Care for the wellness of themselves, their patients, and their colleagues.

 A Strong Didactic & Clinical Residency Program

-The obstetrics and gynecology residency program combines the strong didactic teaching of the School of Medicine with the abundant clinical procedures of the affiliated community hospitals, Memorial Medical Center and St. John's Hospital, offering a unique experience to residents.
+The obstetrics and gynecology residency program combine the strong didactic teaching of the School of Medicine with the abundant clinical procedures of the affiliated community hospitals, Springfield Memorial Hosptial and St. John's Hospital, offering a unique experience to residents.
 The breadth and depth of the faculty allow all aspects of the training program, to be taught by departmental faculty.
 Formal, weekly conferences are conducted by the residents and faculty.
 The abundance of clinical material provides ample opportunity for the development of superior technical skills.